+7 (707) 051 22 20

-Group classes
+Group sessions

 with a speech therapist in Almaty

-2+ Group speech therapy classes in Almaty
+2+ Group speech therapy sessions in Almaty

-We help you speak clearly and confidently
+Helping speak clearly and confidently

-8 years oldspeech correction center
+8 yearsspeech correction center

-3000+children and adults helped
+3000+children and adults have been helped

 15speech therapists and defectologists